 - Provide premium pay to eligible essential workers; and

 - Invest in water, sewer, storm water, and broadband infrastructure.

 In determining how to allocate this funding, the City will focus on projects and uses that address immediate needs, create solutions that are sustainable, and achieve long-term benefits.

 On Tuesday, May 25, the Denton City Council received a presentation and discussed potential uses of the ARPA funding.
 In that meeting the Council indicated an initial preference to prioritize and use the funding to support public health resources and reduce the negative economic impacts of the pandemic.
 The Council also supported hearing feedback from the community regarding these funds before deciding upon funding allocations for the first half of this funding.

 The presentation delivered to the Denton City Council is available in the sidebar resources of this page.
 Video of the Council discussion is available HERE

-The City would like your input on the uses for this funding.
-Please complete the short (2-3 minute) survey below regarding the use of ARPA funding.
-Survey will be active from Tuesday, June 8 through Friday, June 18, 2021.
+The City collected input on the uses for this funding through a survey that was open from Tuesday, June 8 through Friday, June 18, 2021.

 Community Funding Opportunities